 During my open session I will perform a few improvised live drawings with different objects.
 In line with where I stand in relation to visual and performance art much of the work is about the making of the work rather than the end product.
 To witness the drawing unfold is the experience of the work.
 The drawing at the end is like a picture of someone - a representation, but no comparison to the living being.

 I will end the session with an open conversation with the audience.

 Darragh McLoughlin was born in Ireland in 1987, the youngest of three siblings and son of two professional chefs.
 In the early stages of his life he had little exposure or interest in the arts until, at the age of fifteen, he learned to juggle and started to dance.
 After finishing school in 2006, Darragh packed his bags for Berlin to attend a full time programme at the Jonglier Katakomben School of Juggling.

 In 2008 Darragh attended the Academy for Circus and Performance Art and completed his education with a Bachelor Degree in 2012.
-Soon after he founded his company Squarehead Productions - a platform for performance and research.
-In 2013 Darragh was chosen as a Circus Next Laureate and created "Fragments of a Mind".
-Then in 2014 Darragh created his second work "The Whistle” which premiered at Dublin Fringe Festival.
-Darragh teaches at different professional institutions around Europe: FLIC [IT], ACAPA [NL], Die Etage [DE] as well as teaching his own methodology at independent masterclasses.
-He is currently performing his 3rd piece: “STICKMAN” and is in development of “The Exhibition Project: When Circus Is Not Itself Anymore' which premieres at The Bauhaus in 2021.
+Soon after, he founded his company Squarehead Productions - a platform for performance and research.
+In 2013 Darragh was chosen as a Circus Next Laureate and created Fragments of a Mind.
+Then in 2014, Darragh created his second work The Whistle which premiered at Dublin Fringe Festival.
+Darragh teaches at different professional institutions around Europe: FLIC(IT), ACAPA(NL)and Die Etage(DE) as well as teaching his own methodology at independent masterclasses.
+He is currently performing his third piece, Stickman and developing The Exhibition Project which premieres at The Bauhaus in 2021.